cmiltiadis/other-than-text/MD archive version/IPYNB - Game Studies Journal Scraper (v1).md

 # Game Studies Journal Scraper: Annotated Source Code

-Developed by Constantinos Miltiadis
+by Constantinos Miltiadis
 Department of Design & Department of Architecture; School of ARTS, Aalto University, Helsinki
 [studioany.com](http://studioany.com/)

-Developed as part of the paper ***Other than Text: Media Used in Game Studies Publications.
-A Computational Analysis into 20 Years of Publications of the Game Studies Journal, and an Appeal for Research Through Design***, published in the Proceedings of the [2023 DiGRA International Conference: Limits and Margins of Games](https://digra2023.org/).

-The contribution was originally submitted for peer review together with a blinded version of this source code.
-This present version is part of and appendix to the paper.
-It is temporarily hosted on the author's private GitHub account, pending action by the DiGRA board for hosting and archiving contribution artifacts that cannot be accommodated within traditional paper formats.
-The initial version of this contribution was submitted to the Game Studies Journal.

----

 **Description**: This is a fully annotated Python program that scrapes all non-text media from all entries of the [Game Studies Journal (gamestudies.org)](https://gamestudies.org/), and generates graphs with the results.
 Its purpose is to mine and visualize statistics about the use of other-than-text media in Game Studies entries (i.e. images, tables, links, iframes, etc.), and provide data to discuss more generally the use of such media in game studies discourse and research communication.

+This program was produced for and as part of the contribution:
+***Other than Text: Media Used in Game Studies Publications.
+A Computational Analysis into 20 Years of Publications of the Game Studies Journal, and an Appeal for Research Through Design***,
+accepted for publication in the Proceedings of the [2023 DiGRA International Conference: Limits and Margins of Games](https://digra2023.org/).

+This source code artifact is part of the abovementioned contribution, and was originally submitted for peer review together with the paper.
+It is temporarily hosted on the author's private GitHub account, pending action by the [DiGRA](http://www.digra.org/) board for hosting and archiving contribution artifacts that cannot be accommodated within traditional paper formats.
+The initial version of this contribution was submitted to the Game Studies Journal.

-**Note**: The present study and related paper were conducted, tested, and compiled in late 2021, prior to the publication of issue 2021/04 (published in December 2021).
+**Note**: The present study and related paper were conducted, tested, and compiled in late 2021, prior to the publication of journal issue 2021/04 (published in December 2021).
 To keep this source code consistent with the submitted paper and its data, a clause was added to limit the inquiry until issue 2021/3.
 The associated flag (`scanAllIssues`), will generate a notification of this limitation, and can be raised to `True`, in order to run the code and generate visualizations for all issues (see comments in *Part 2*).

----

 ## Source code structure